What is Bulgarian Lavender Essential Oil?

 What are Uses of Bulgarian Lavender Oil?

 Bulgarian lavender oil provides lustre to the skin, balance to the body and keeps the mind calm.
 It is one of the essential parts of your wellness and relaxation kit.
-You can always find it being diffused in all the spas as it is one of the most popular oils for aromatherapy.
+You can always find it is diffused in all the spas as it is one of the most popular oils for aromatherapy.
 It has a tonne of uses at home as well.
 People use Bulgarian lavender oil for skin, hair, sleep and relaxation benefits.

 Here is a list of ways the Bulgarian Lavender Oil will come of use.
 Remember that pure Bulgarian lavender oil is highly concentrated, and need to be diluted (1-2% essential oil) with a suitable carrier oil (coconut oil, almond oil, olive oil etc.) if you're planning to use it on skin or hair or anywhere on your body topically.
 Essential oils can also be mixed with a suitable solvent in higher concentrations (5-10%) for use in the home.
 Refer to the specific recipes or consult experts and reputed sources for more information on the dilution.